Boris Johnson: The prime minister who broke all the rules

 The twice-divorced prime minister married Ms Symonds at Westminster Cathedral at the end of May 2020.
 Their daughter Romy was born in December 2021.

-Ms Symonds was a well-connected figure behind the scenes in the Conservative Party and her influence came to be resented by Cummings and his close-knit team of former Vote Leave officials, who were now at the heart of the Downing Street machine.
+Ms Symonds was a well-connected figure behind the scenes in the Conservative Party and her influence came to be resented by Mr Cummings and his close-knit team of former Vote Leave officials, who were now at the heart of the Downing Street machine.

-As the UK emerged from the pandemic, Johnson hailed the success of the UK's vaccine roll-out, which was the fastest in the developed world, helping the UK economy to re-open earlier than most.
+As the UK emerged from the pandemic, Mr Johnson hailed the success of the UK's vaccine roll-out, which was the fastest in the developed world, helping the UK economy to re-open earlier than most.
 The mass unemployment predicted by many had also been avoided.

 But his political problems were beginning to mount up.